By Kati Hughes

 It took a while for us to come to the inevitable decision, but we finally sold Tranquility Base for exactly the same as we had paid for her eight years earlier.
 We returned to England and have never seen or heard about our dear little floating home since.
 From time to time even the girls wonder where she is now.
 How many children who move house ever think that way?

 I had worries about how they might adapt to a formal structured schooling on land, but after being interviewed by the foreboding headmistress of a posh private girls school in Stamford, Lincolnshire, both girls were accepted with scholarships.
 Later I asked the head why she had accepted the girls so readily?
 “They have such a rounded, worldly experience for children their age, I think they will become an asset to our school.”
 Vindication indeed.
 When other pupils asked them which school they went to before, they would say “boating school.”
 “Don’t you mean boarding school” They asked, “No, we mean boating school.”
-Samantha, being the more confident would often correct their British Spanish teachers pronunciation, to the point where we were asked to tell her not to - even when it was wrong.
+Samantha, being the more confident would often correct their British Spanish teachers pronunciation, to the point where we were asked to tell her not to - even if it was wrong.

 The transition back to a land-life was not easy for Roger, who had to start a new business from scratch in the warehouse and storage equipment trade like we had before.
-We were living in a different area now, so he had to go out and find all new customers as well.
+We were living in a different town now, so he had to go out and find all new customers as well.

 Some time later we re-visited Gibraltar on holiday by air, but none of our boating friends were still there, and strolling down the dock at Sheppard's Marina was not the same.
 There was another boat in berth number twelve, but not as nice as Tranquility Base